 What is a payment gateway?

-While end users have their payments performed in seconds, the payment process itself comprises multiple stages.
+While end users have their payments performed in seconds, the payment process itself comprises multiple prods.
 Acting as intermediaries between customers and merchants, banks are responsible for data privacy and carrying out transactions.

 However, to enable mobile payments, both sellers and banking institutions have to verify the necessary data (like payment details) and examine numerous cases, for example, the availability of funds on user accounts, card expiration date, and others.